pschool-in/curriculum/content/grammar/new-topics/idioms.md

 Something that occurs unexpectedly, something that occurs frequently, something that occurs very regularly

 Hold your horses
-be pateint, be aggressive, be emotional
+be patient, be aggressive, be emotional

 Know the ropes
 to understand the details, to miss the details, to write the details